MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Banawa_Falcunaya_NBA Games Data/README.md

   By including features like FG_PCT_home, FT_PCT_home, and REB_home, the machine learning process aims to identify the underlying drivers of a win rather than just the outcome itself.
 This allows the model to generalize better to future games where only these stats might be estimated.

-  ***2. Key Predictive Factors***
+  ***2. Balanced Evaluation Using Multiple Metrics***

-  The analysis indicates that variables such as glucose level, BMI, and age play a major role in predicting diabetes.
-Higher glucose readings and increased body mass index significantly raise the likelihood of a diabetes diagnosis.
+  Instead of relying on accuracy alone, the notebook evaluated the model using precision, recall, error rate, and a confusion matrix.
+The confusion matrix visualization highlights how well the model distinguishes between home and away wins, revealing areas where false positives or false negatives are more common.

-  ***3. Insights from Model Outcomes***
+  ***3. Importance of Game Statistics as Predictors***

-  The results show that individuals with elevated glucose levels and higher BMI are more frequently classified as diabetic.
-These findings align with established medical understanding of diabetes risk factors.
+  The analysis shows that game-related numerical features are influential in predicting the target variable.
+These features capture relative team strength and in-game dominance, which are crucial factors in determining whether the home team wins.

-  ***4. Opportunities for Model Enhancement***
+  ***4. Opportunities for Model Improvement***

-  The model could be strengthened by addressing class imbalance and applying proper feature scaling.
-Testing more advanced models such as Random Forest or Support Vector Machines may lead to improved accuracy and robustness.
+  Although Logistic Regression performs well, investigating more complex machine learning models like Random Forests, Gradient Boosting Machines, or Neural Networks could potentially lead to even higher accuracy and robustness.

 ---